 Initiative on the Holocaust and Professional Leadership

-Bridget Weisenreder is the program assistant for the Civic and Defense Initiatives and Law, Justice, and Society Initiatives branches of the Initiative, where she provides administrative and programmatic support for activities across the division.
+Bridget Weisenreder Program Coordinator Bridget Weisenreder is the program coordinator for the Civic and Defense Initiatives and Law, Justice, and Society Initiatives branches of the Initiative, where she provides administrative and programmatic support for activities across the division.
 Prior to joining the Professional Leadership team, Bridget worked in the refugee resettlement field and volunteered at the Museum on weekends.
 She received a BA in International Studies - Peace and Conflict Resolution with minors in History and French from American University.

 Law and Justice Initiatives

-Sarah Reza is manager of the Museum’s Law and Justice Initiatives, responsible for building and maintaining program partnerships, expanding program outreach to new locations, and spearheading programming and resource development.
-Previously she worked as a Museum visitor services representative and has contributed to several institution-wide projects, including evaluations, outreach, and planning.
-Prior to coming to the Museum, she worked at the Corcoran Gallery of Art.
+Sarah Reza Program Manager Sarah Reza is manager of the Museum’s Law and Justice Initiatives, overseeing programs for law enforcement, judges and attorneys.
+Her work includes developing programmatic strategies, building and maintaining partnerships, expanding program outreach, and spearheading programming and resource development.
+She has contributed to several institution-wide projects, including evaluations, outreach, and planning.
+Prior to coming to the Museum, she worked at the Corcoran Gallery of Art in Washington, DC.
 She received a BA in film studies from the University of Wisconsin–Madison and an MA in museum studies from The George Washington University.

 Civic and Defense Initiatives

-Amanda Rooney Stierli is a senior program manager for the Museum’s Civic and Defense Initiatives, where she creates and facilitates programs for military and government officials, conducts research to support program development, and develops program resources.
+Amanda Rooney Stierli Program Manager Amanda Rooney Stierli is the program manager for the Museum’s Civic and Defense Initiatives, where she is responsible for building and maintaining program partnerships, expanding program outreach, creating and facilitating programs for military and government professionals, conducting research to support program development, and developing program resources.
 Previously she worked for the Museum on teacher education and special programs, traveling exhibitions, and in the Center for the Prevention of Genocide.
 She received a BA in history with a minor in sociology from Thiel College in 2007 and two MAs, in history and in Russian and East European studies, from Florida State University in 2010.